-A gloriously moist and tender Epic Chocolate Cake guaranteed to satisfy your chocolate craving.
-This is the ultimate perfect and easy chocolate cake recipe that you have been looking for.
+Epic Chocolate Cake — super moist, tender and covered with chocolate frosting.
+This is the perfect chocolate cake recipe that you have been looking for.

 If you are a chocolate lover like me and appreciate a good and generous slice of the ultimate chocolate cake you can find, then this recipe is for you!

 There are so many chocolate cake recipes out there that give you great results, but I am sure this recipe will be short listed in your kitchen.
 You are going to be making it frequently either for your family’s afternoon dessert or after lunch or dinner with friends.